HamiltonWang/redux-event-emitter/README.md

 import { pingActionCreator } from './actions';
 import { exampleReducer } from './reducer';

-// register an action creator to an event const _events = createEvents({
+// register an action creators to an event const _events = createEvents({
   'ping': pingActionCreator, // receive a message
   ...